How to Create a Good Technical Manufacturing Drawing

 2. Use Standardized Formats and Conventions

 Adhering to standardized formats and conventions is fundamental in manufacturing drawings.
-Standards such as ISO (International Organization for Standardization) or ANSI (American National Standards Institute) provide guidelines on dimensions, symbols, and notations.
+Standards such as ISO (International Organisation for Standardization) or ANSI (American National Standards Institute) provide guidelines on dimensions, symbols, and notations.
 Using these standards ensures that your drawings are universally understood and accepted, reducing the risk of misinterpretation.

 3. Include Essential Information